notnotme/NotEngine_PSV/README.md

  - You're up to go

 Todo:
+ - Add some methods to render simple 2d shape (circle, grid, rectangle..) in Graphics2D with/without texture
- - Add more options in the 3d shader (an option to disable texture, add light if I can)
+ - Add more options in the 3d shader (add light if I can)

 Note:
  - It's your task to load images and update texture datas into the created Textures